 Provides nursing students with an opportunity to develop and further refine nursing skills acquired in NUR 129 and NUR 131.
 This course is an elective for nursing students who have successfully completed the second semester in nursing.
 Enrollment may be limited based upon availability.
-Clinical learning experiences utilize the nursing process to provide nursing care to clients in structured health care settings. .Pre-requisites: NUR 115, NUR 130, BIO 211 and PSY 101
+Clinical learning experiences utilize the nursing process to provide nursing care to clients in structured healthcare settings.
+Prerequisites: NUR 115, NUR 130, BIO 211 and PSY 101

-NUR 225 Nursing Across the Lifespan II 5 credits / 5 class hrs
+Nursing Across the Lifespan II 5 credits / 5 class hrs

-Emphasis is placed on a holistic approach to the provision of nursing care to diverse individuals throughout the life span experiencing common, well-defined health problems.
-Through the uses of the nursing process as the mechanism for the delivery of nursing care, emphasis is given to the resto ration and maintenance of an individual's bio-psychosocial needs.
-Prerequisite(s): NUR 130, NUR 131, NUR 115, BIO 211 and PSY101; Co-requisite(s): NUR 228, BIO 218 and PSY 207
+Emphasis is placed on a holistic approach to the provision of nursing care to diverse individuals throughout the lifespan experiencing common, well-defined health problems.
+Through the uses of the nursing process as the mechanism for the delivery of nursing care, emphasis is given to the restoration and maintenance of an individual's bio-psychosocial needs.
+Prerequisite(s): NUR 130, NUR 131, NUR 115, BIO 211 and PSY101; Corequisite(s): NUR 228, BIO 218 and PSY 207

-NUR 228 Clinical Practicum III / Across the Lifespan 4 Credits / 12 lab hrs
+Clinical Practicum III / Across the Lifespan 4 credits / 12 lab hrs

-Clinical learning experiences in this course allow for advance skills in practice in lab and simulation, and provision of holistic, evidence-based nursing care to diverse clients across the lifespan in a variety of settings.
+Clinical learning experiences in this course allow for advanced skills in practice in lab and simulation and provision of holistic, evidence-based nursing care to diverse clients across the lifespan in a variety of settings.
 Clinical experiences are correlated with NUR 225 classroom instruction and promote the development of critical thinking and priority-setting while providing compassionate, age and culturally appropriate nursing care.
-Prerequisite(s): NUR 130, NUR 131, NUR 115, BIO 211 and PSY 101; Co-requisite(s): NUR 225, BIO 218 and PSY 207
+Prerequisite(s): NUR 130, NUR 131, NUR 115, BIO 211 and PSY 101; Corequisite(s): NUR 225, BIO 218 and PSY 207